ayushrakesh/visinetra/README.markdown

 # Visinetra: Network Visibility & Telemetry Automation

 A comprehensive network monitoring and automation solution that provides end-to-end visibility into network performance through automated configuration, real-time telemetry collection, and intuitive dashboards.
-Built with Ansible, GNS3, Telegraf, InfluxDB, and Grafana.

 ## Project Overview

 This project automates a client-server network in GNS3 using Ansible, configuring Linux hosts with Nginx, firewall rules, and static routing, while integrating monitoring via Telegraf, InfluxDB, and Grafana.
 It demonstrates network automation, system administration, and observability skills by deploying services and simulating traffic within a virtualized environment.
-The setup leverages a tap0 interface for real-world connectivity, reducing configuration time by 60%.
+The setup leverages a tap0 interface for real-world connectivity.

 ### Key Features